Nikhil-Creater/LetsUpgrade-Python-Essentials/README.md

 *Surface Area: base: π * r2 , side: π * r * √(r2 + h2)

 Make only one class with functions, as in where required import Math.

+DAY 7 ASSIGNMENT

+NO ASSIGNMENT

+DAY 8 ASSIGNMENT

+Q1 Write a decorator function for your taking input for you any kind of function you want to build.

+EXAMPLE: You make a fibonacci series function, in which your input range is been defined by the decorator program input.

+Q2 For this challenge you need to develop a python program to open a file in read only mode and try writing something to it and handle the subsequent erorrs using exception handling.

+DAY 9 ASSIGNMENT